mattyoung101/slingshot/README.md

 features.

 - Diagnostics (powered by Verilator)
-  - Fully in-memory, does not write any temp files to reduce disk trashing
+  - Fully in-memory, does not write any temp files to reduce disk thrashing
 - Completion (powered by ANTLR)
   - Slingshot is aware of both line and block comments, and does not suggest completions when you are inside a comment